11 Mixing Tips for Panning Music with Intention

-What we aim to do in this post, however, is to cover panning with intention—put another way, why (or why not) you’d choose to pan something.
+So in this post, we will cover the reasons behind certain panning decisions.
+We’ll go into why you would or wouldn’t choose to pan something.
 Below you’ll find practical tips to intentional panning, starting on an instrument-by-instrument level and expanding into headier concepts.

 If your intention is to have drums with a clearly defined snare—one that sits in the center of the mix—that decision often starts not with the snare mic, but with the overheads.